exosphere-project/exosphere/docs/style.md

 - Add example usages of your widget in `src/DesignSystem/Explorer.elm`.
 - Preview your widget's stories in the explorer to ensure they look & behave as intended.
 - Where possible, try to use content representative of the context the widget will be used in.
 - Add notes to your widget's stories.
-You can link to other widgets to explain why you might "use x instead of y to do z".
+    + You can link to other widgets to explain why you might "use x instead of y to do z".
+    + Explain principles or tricky cases.
+    + Avoid referencing code directly.
+        * Otherwise notes may become out of sync with the codebase.
+        * Remember that the _Widgets_ are the source of truth.

 ### Text & Typography